18F/handbook/_pages/about-us/teams/outreach.md

 - Connecting with the Office of Strategic Communication regarding press requests, GSA communication channels, or approvals
 - Editing TTS content on InSite or GSA.gov

+In you're contacted by a journalist or member of the press, please forward the message to press@gsa.gov without responding.
+All press interactions are handled by the Office of Strategic Communication.

 ## Team

 The Outreach team has a point person for each of the main business units, and they should be your first point of contact when looking for Outreach services.